Sanctuary Opening Delayed, But the Work Continues

 Along with prepping the former Sacred Hearts property for opening, we've also been preparing Great Neck to endure the future effects of climate change.

-In partnership with Mass Audubon's Conservation Science department, our Shaping the Future of Your Community program, and several other local conservation organizations* both Allens Pond and Great Neck were awarded a watershed grant from the EPA's Southeast New England Program (SNEP).
+In partnership with Mass Audubon's Conservation Science department, our Shaping Climate Resilient Communities program, and several other local conservation organizations* both Allens Pond and Great Neck were awarded a watershed grant from the EPA's Southeast New England Program (SNEP).

 The SNEP funding will be used to make these two South East sanctuaries more robust and adaptable in the face of climate change while also improving our understanding of how rising ocean waters and more frequent storms impact saltmarshes.
 These vital transition ecosystems serve as flood control, nursery habitat for fish, critical stopover locations for migratory birds, and are extremely efficient in removing carbon dioxide from the atmosphere.